 - Participate in the dispute resolution procedure and the complaint procedure when necessary;

 - Attend IEP meetings when necessary;

 - Attend to student disciplinary matters;

 - Coordinate the administration of Standardized Testing;

 - Plan and coordinate student orientation;

-- Attend all school Board meetings and attend District Board meetings as necessary;
+- Attend all school Board meetings and attend County Board meetings as necessary;

 - Ensure site safety;

 - Facilitate open house events;

-- Develop and implement school policies and procedures.
+- Develop and implement Charter School policies and procedures.

-The above duties may be delegated or contracted as approved by the Board of each school to another administrator of the Charter School or other employee, a parent volunteer (Only in accordance with student and teacher confidentiality rights) or to an appropriate third party provider as allowed by applicable law.
+The above duties may be delegated or contracted as approved by the Rocketship Board to another administrator of the Charter School or other employee, a parent volunteer (only in accordance with student and teacher confidentiality rights) or to an appropriate third party provider as allowed by applicable law.

 The primary qualifications for the job include:

-- Excellent communication and community-building skills; - Extensive knowledge of curriculum development; - A record of success in developing teachers; - Experience in performance assessment; - A valid California Elementary Teaching Credential.; - Additionally, because Rocketship will serve a largely Hispanic community, fluency in Spanish is preferred.
+- Excellent communication and community-building skills; - Extensive knowledge of curriculum development; - A record of success in developing teachers; - Experience in performance assessment; - A valid California Elementary Teaching Credential or Administrative Credential; - Additionally, because Rocketship will serve a largely Hispanic community, fluency in Spanish is preferred.

-Objectives for the Principal will include
+Objectives for the Principal include